w3c/wai-quick-start/source/writing.html.erb.md

   </figure>
 </div>
 <%= example :end %>
-<%= example 'Clear, non-technical error messages' %>
+<%= example 'Error indicates what the problem is and, possibly, how to fix it' %>
 <div class="errors">
   <figure>
-    <figcaption>Message indicates what the problem is and, possibly, how to fix it</figcaption>
     <div>
       <ol class="fa-ul error-list">
         <li id="error_email"><span class="fa fa-li fa-exclamation-triangle"></span><a href="javascript:return false">The username 'superbear' is already in use.</a></li>